jadecobra/python_tdd_exercises/source/basic_objects/none.rst

   the test passes.

-* I add another call to :ref:`assertIsNone<one more way to test if something is None>`
+* I add another call to :ref:`assertIsNone<another way to test if something is None>`

   .. code-block:: python
     :lineno-start: 26